JerloPH/HomeCinema/UNRELEASED.md

 - REV: Better timeout setting checker
 - REV: Set Static Icon to forms
 - REV: Moved all Data Files paths to its own class
+- NuGet: Updated SQLite packages
+- REV: Initialize checker, debug file delete on debugger
+- REV: Don't replace settings on app close
+- REV: Removed SEARCH_QUERY property of frmMain
+- REV: New debugging setting
+- REV: Save RootFolder of new entries
+- REV: moved other input prompts to Msg class
+- REV: Removed string replace for single quote on DbUpdate
+- REV: Moved basic alert prompts to its own class
+- UI: Major UI Change on **'About'** form.
+- UI: Removed check update button from settings and moved it to About form
+- UI: Re-order movie info form
+- UI: Add Root Folder to Movie Edit form
+- Minor refactor to code on generating new UID

 # KNOWN BUGS on Stable
 - Folder names with special characters are sometimes not loaded when trying to open it with Windows Explorer.